lh3/lh3.github.com/_posts/2025-09-11-a-quick-look-at-roches-sbx.md

 **Overall, I am really impressed by the quality of SBX-D especially given its throughput.**
 Nevertheless, I believe the decision to always choose the longer strand is questionable.
-This will leave a trap for many current analyses including all pileup-based ones.
+This will set a trap for many current analyses including all pileup-based ones.
 While DeepVariant can learn the pattern and GATK can be tuned, they are only part of the ecosystem.
 I have seen sequencing technologies that produced data of special structures or features, but successful ones more often generate "ordinary" data.